Most devices in the kernel are accessed through ``device special

 After making new device special files, be sure to check the

-permissions on the files (especially the /dev/cua*
+permissions on the files (especially the /dev/cua* files) to

 make sure that only users who should have access to those device